 And it’s always good to have a few table lamps to keep things cozy at night.

 Pro Tip – If you’re looking to spice things up, string lights are always a great option.

 Plug them in using an extension cord with a foot switch to make your string lights easy to turn on and off.

 You’ll need some furniture (housewarming parties are no fun if everyone has to sit on the floor.)

 What you end up buying will depend on the size and layout of your new living room, but here are a few pieces to consider:

 - Other seating

-- Arm chair – From a sleek mid-century modern molded chair to this over the top tufted, high back, floral print arm chair, a couple of good chairs can break up a room and be cheaper and more convenient than a love seat.
+- Armchair – From a sleek mid-century modern armchair to this wonderfully over the top tufted, high back, floral print arm chair, a couple of good chairs can break up a room and be cheaper and more convenient than a love seat.

 - Stools – Can be great for some extra seating when needed, especially stackable stools like these.

 - Poufs – Are they chairs?
 Stools?
 Tiny bean bags?
 It doesn’t matter what you call them, they’re comfortable and versatile.

 - They make for great additional seating when you have a few friends over.

 - Rocking chair – The most irresistible of chairs, they come in many options and are usually a discussion piece.